Eight Annual High School Scholarship Program

 D. Cole Phelps Scholarship Foundation, Incorporated

-The Law Office of D. Cole Phelps is pleased to announce our sixth annual D. Cole Phelps High School Senior Scholarship program.
 Attorney Phelps is a product of Washington County Schools and believes in giving back to Washington County and the surrounding counties.
-He also understands the value of a college degree.
 Attorney Phelps is awarding fifteen (15) scholarships to high school seniors, who reside in Beaufort, Hyde, Martin, Tyrrell, and Washington Counties, with an opportunity to help with college expenses.
-This year, Attorney Phelps is expanding the scholarship award of $1,000.00 per recipient from eleven high school seniors to fifteen high school seniors to high school seniors who have been accepted into a collegiate program in the Fall of 2019.
-Applicants will be evaluated based on several factors including academic achievements, extracurricular activities, leadership skills, community involvement, and personal pursuits.
+This year, Attorney Phelps will award fifteen (15) $1,000.00 scholarships per recipient to high school seniors who have been accepted into a collegiate program in the Fall of 2020, for a total amount of $15,000.00 in scholarships.
+To date, the foundation has awarded forty-six (46) scholarships.
+We encourage all high school seniors who reside in the above counties to complete a scholarship application by picking one up from our firm or from your school.
+Good Luck!